Gorzontrok/Mods-Broforce/README.md

 If you are looking for how to made mod.
 I recommend you to see the [template of alexneargarder](https://github.com/alexneargarder/BroforceMods#how-to-create-your-own-mods).

 **Français :**
-Si vous souhaitez faire des mods je vous recommande d'allez voir les [exemples d'alexneargarder](https://github.com/alexneargarder/BroforceMods#how-to-create-your-own-mods) (*en anglais*).
+Si vous souhaitez faire des mods je vous recommande d'allez voir l'[exemple d'alexneargarder](https://github.com/alexneargarder/BroforceMods#how-to-create-your-own-mods) (*en anglais*).